Considering the Honeywell 50250-S? You’re potentially going to spend a bit more money than you would for a cheaper, weaker purifier.

 - Wrap the prefilter around the main HEPA section

 - Secure using Velcro-type attachments provided

 It took me around 15-20 mins to do this my first time, so you can expect about the same.
 However, from there on it’s easy to do once you’re used to it.
-In fact I switched steps #3 & 2, but it really doesn’t matter.
+In fact, I switched steps #3 & 2, but it really doesn’t matter.

-To secure the prefilter in place, you’ll just attached the 2 rectangular sections of a Velcro-like material that are included while holding the prefilter in place with one hand.
+To secure the prefilter in place, you’ll just attach the 2 rectangular sections of a Velcro-like material that are included while holding the prefilter in place with one hand.
 It’s not hard so don’t worry.